Lorna Dee Cervantes: Professional life

+Cervantes has delivered poetry readings, workshops and guest lectures across the US.
+She was part of the Librotraficante Movement.She participated in the 2012 Librotraficante Movement, a protest against Arizona House Bill 2281, which resulted in the removal of Mexican American Studies materials from Tucson classrooms.
+Cervantes spoke to supporters in San Antonio in March 2012 regarding the movement's goals.

 The poet was one of seven featured writers to give a reading at the American Literature Association Conference held in San Francisco in May 2012.
 Ciento: 100 100 Word Love Poems was nominated for a Northern California Book Award in 2012 under the poetry category.

 Her fifth collection, Sueño, published in 2013 was shortlisted for the Latin American Book Award in poetry in 2014.
 A European launch of the collection was hosted by University College Cork, Ireland in June 2014 as part of a symposium on Pathways, Explorations, Approaches in Mexican and Mexican American Studies.